stitchdata/docs/_integration-schemas/linkedin-ads/v1/ad_analytics_by_campaign.md

   - name: "video_completions"
     type: "integer"
     description: "The count of video ads that played 97-100% of the video.
-This includes watches that skipped to this point if the serving location is ON_SITE."
+This includes watches that skipped to this point if the serving location is `ON_SITE`."

   - name: "video_first_quartile_completions"
     type: "integer"
     description: "The count of video ads that played through the first quartile of the video.
-This includes watches that skipped to this point if the serving location is ON_SITE."
+This includes watches that skipped to this point if the serving location is `ON_SITE`."

   - name: "video_midpoint_completions"
     type: "integer"